The Good Life for a Human Being

 "If we should say that this part has reason, then the part [of the soul] that has reason will have two parts, one that has authority in itself, and one that listens as to a father.
 The distinction between virtues also reflects this difference.
 We say that some virtues are virtues of thought (διανοητικὰς) and that others are virtues of character (ἠθικάς)" (Nicomachean Ethics I.13.1103a4).

-The virtues of character (courage, temperance, and so on) involve reasoning about practical matters.
-These virtues are states in which human beings act in certain ways in certain circumstances on the basis of reason.
+The virtues of character (courage, temperance, and so on) are exercised in practical matters.
+These virtues are states in terms of which human beings act in certain ways in certain circumstances on the basis of reason.
 Because the action is on the basis of reason, these states are not mindless habits.
 The virtues of character are impossible without the virtues of thought.